kreasof-ai/Homunculus-Project/output.md

 VIT_LAYERS = 16
 NUM_GROUPS = 8  # Number of groups for Grouped Query Attention
 BATCH_SIZE = 4
+USE_FLASH_ATTENTION = False  # Set this to True to use Flash Attention

 """
 This is the scripts for BitNet LoRA finetuning.